mediabrix/mediabrix-ios-sdk/README.md

 ##Implementing the MediaBrix SDK

 Include the following import and dictionary in your class' header file.
+Please ensure the ViewController that implements the MediaBrix SDK conforms to the MediaBrixDelegate protocol.
 ```
 #import "MediaBrix.h"